canontech/txintegration/README.md

 Paste this signature into the terminal that is waiting, press enter, and it will submit the transaction to your node.

+### Other Functions

+This repo also provides similar setups for making claims attestations and bonding tokens.
+They follow similar patterns like modifying a user inputs section at the top and then waiting for a signature.